ftschirpke/DnD-Campaign-Manager/README.md

 ## Building from source code

-1. Make sure you have all [required dependencies](#requirements) installed
-2. Clone the repository
+1. Clone the repository
-3. Testing (optional)
+2. Testing (optional)
    1. Build the CMake target "dndmanager_tests"
    2. Execute the tests using ctest
-4. Running
+3. Running
    1. Build the Cmake target "dndmanager"
    2. Run the executable